obscure-com/ti_touchdb/mobile/noarch/documentation/index.md

 ### Properties

+**completed**

+boolean, read-only.
+True if the replication is complete.

+**continuous**

+boolean, read/write.
+Should the replication operate continuously, copying changes as soon as the source database is modified?
+Default is false.

 **createTarget**

 boolean, read/write.
 If true, create the target database if it doesn't already exist.
 Default is false.

-**continuous**

-boolean, read/write.
-Should the replication operate continuously, copying changes as soon as the source database is modified?
-Default is false.
+**doc_ids**

+array of string, read/write.
+Sets the documents to specify as part of the replication.

+**error**

+dictionary, read-only.
+The most recent error during replication, if any.

 **filter**